 Have you ever been called a birdbrain but don’t know what it means?
-Idioms are short phrases that have meanings that can’t be easily deduced.
+Idioms are short phrases with easy to understand meanings.
 You have to precisely understand what the words mean together to comprehend the message, making it difficult for those out of the loop.
 What is “A birdbrain” meaning, and where did it originate?
 Find out now!

 What Kind of Saying is a Birdbrain?